warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 * The ones I feel passionate about
 * The ones I struggled with and managed to find a solution for

 Pleasant readability is even more subjective.
 I write the outline in the first sitting.
 At that point I have a relatively good idea if the topic is worthy of a full post.
-Writing itself comes down to consistency.
+Writing itself requires consistency.
 That's already described in the previous section.
 My current process of quality control after the post is written consists of reading the post 2-3 times after writing it and doing an editing pass after these readings.
 Granted, it relies heavily on my feels.
 But it works for now and I'll improve it along the way.

 Potential problems/risks resulting from this solution:
 * the lure of perfectionism